NB: this syllabus will change - please check back regularly

 PDFs of each of the readings will be posted on the bCourses site.

 There will be a total of 5 to 7 homework assignments.
 You can drop the homework with the lowest score.
-Together, the homeworks are worth 40% of your final grade.
 These homeworks are a critical part of the learning you will do in this class: they give you an opportunity to explore the topics we cover in the readings and in lecture on your own.
 They also give you a chance to practice your writing and your data analysis and programming skills.
 The format for each homework will ask you to provide some written arguments and to solve some problems by writing Python code in a Jupyter notebook.
 It can be helpful and educational to discuss the assignments with other students in the class, but (1) all of the work should be your own (i.e., you are not allowed to just copy code, answers, or arguments); (2) you should make a note of the names of the other students you worked with when handing your assignments in.

 There will be two in-class closed book examinations.
-The mid-term examination will be held on March 1, 2018 during normal class time in our normal classroom; the timing of this midterm is designed to assess your mastery of the core concepts in social networks.
-The final will be held during the final exam period (exact date/time TBD).
+The mid-term examination will be held on March 7, 2019 during normal class time in our normal classroom; the timing of this midterm is designed to assess your mastery of the core concepts in social networks.
+The final will be held during the final exam period (May 15, at 11:30am).
 The final exam will be cumulative.

 |Component||% of grade|